 discovery & awareness > search > evaluation > purchase > fulfilment/shipment/delivery > unboxing, installation and usage > returns and refunds > advocacy/loyalty and reviews.

-It is a loop because one shopper's review informs the search and purchase decisions of the next shopper, and brands have an opportunity to increase the likelihood of their repurchase at each stage of the journey; the 'loyalty loop'.
+It is a loop because one shopper's review informs the search and purchase decisions of the next shopper, and brands have an opportunity to increase the likelihood of their repurchase at each stage of the journey: the loyalty loop.

-However, it's the time spent at each stage that is changing, even leaving category, socioeconomic and generational differences aside.
+However, it's the time spent at each stage that is changing, even leaving aside category, socioeconomic and generational differences.

 Ultimately digital commerce in totality is shifting the journey stage balance.

-In the past, shopper journeys, particularly the fast-becoming-antiquated binary notions of 'webrooming' (search online, buy instore) and 'showrooming' (the reverse) placed more emphasis on the pre-purchase stages of the shopper journey.
-But even in an environment of expanded search touchpoints, one-click or one-command social, livestream and voice commerce see (or need)and-buy purchases are shortening the 'front end' of some customer journeys, reducing or even eliminating pre-purchase search and evaluation stages and touchpoints.
+In the past, shopper journeys, particularly the fast-becoming-antiquated binary notions of "webrooming" (search online, buy instore) and "showrooming" (the reverse) placed more emphasis on the pre-purchase stages of the shopper journey.

+But even in an environment of expanded search touchpoints, one-click or one-command social, livestream and voice commerce see (or need)-and-buy purchases are shortening the frontend of some customer journeys, reducing or even eliminating pre-purchase search and evaluation stages and touchpoints.

-On the other hand, the post-purchase journey stages from delivery tracking to unboxing to returns and refunds are increasing in overall customer experience importance, as the number of digital purchases increases deliveries to home and remote access to other locations such as lockers, garages and even cars.
-Brands and retailers need to understand the shopper expectations of each of the post-purchase journey stages in order to optimise both retention and advocacy.
+On the other hand, the post-purchase journey stages from delivery tracking to unboxing to returns and refunds are increasing in overall customer experience importance.
+Brands and retailers need to understand the shopper expectations of each of the post-purchase journey stages to optimize both retention and advocacy.

-Today's shopper journeys may be single channel, whether all-digital, irrespective of commerce type, or all-physical, or a combination.
+Today's shopper journeys may be single channel, whether all-digital, irrespective of commerce type, all-physical, or a combination.
 Albeit the proportion of digital-only and combination journeys is increasing and physical-only is decreasing.

-Because the nature of the customer journey differs not only according to category but by context (location, touchpoint, commerce type) and by shopper type, there is no such thing as 'THE' purchase journey for a given category.
-Operating in a converged commerce environment means understanding and catering for all potential journey types, not just the 'main one'.
-This means delivering a consistent customer experience across all touchpoints, which is what 'omnichannel' was originally intended to deliver.
+Because the nature of the customer journey differs not only according to category but by context (location, touchpoint, commerce type) and by shopper type, there is no such thing as THE purchase journey for a given category.
+Operating in a converged commerce environment means understanding and catering to all potential journey types, not just the "main one."
+This means delivering a consistent customer experience across all touchpoints, which is what omnichannel was originally intended to deliver.